There are few things as powerful as the right question at the right time. And team-building questions are no exception.

 - Are there any roadblocks preventing you from work?

-You can customize these questions or add a fourth question to tailor the stand-up meetings to the specific needs of your teams or warm-up participants before the meeting:
+You can customize these check-in questions or add a fourth question to tailor the stand-up meetings to the specific needs of your teams or warm-up participants before the meeting:

 Here are some examples of team-building questions for your stand up meetings: